 But is this an isolated case?
 Or are Arab women making an unprecedented mark in history?
 And is that significant and crucial to the evolution of the Middle East?

 All these women are making headlines for their advocacy efforts and their leading roles as businesswomen.
 They represent the future of the Arab women in their aspiration for change and progress in a region guided by tradition.
-Despite their status as wives or mothers of powerful men, they set a great example for Muslim and non-Muslim women alike around the world who want to create change in their societies.
+Despite their status as wives or mothers of powerful men, they set a great example for Muslim and non-Muslim women who want to create change in their societies.